AlexGustafsson/bake/README.md

 }
 ```

 Lastly, running `bake` will execute the build.
-To execute a function such as `clean` or build a file, simply run `bake clean` or `bake lib.so`
+To execute a function such as `clean` or build a file, simply run `bake clean` or `bake lib.so`.

 ## Table of contents